district09/symfony_bundle_settings/README.md

 This library allows you to add extra values for instances of predefined entity types.
 These extra values and their characteristics are dynamicly defined in other bundles with the usage of data providers.
-Based on these providers your form will automaticly build and do the necessary validations.
+Based on these providers your form will automatically build and do the necessary validations.
-After saving, these values (strings, integers, array collections, ...) are easily accessible with the services we provide in this bundle so they can be used troughout the project.
+After saving, these values (strings, integers, array collections, ...) are easily accessible with the services we provide in this bundle so they can be used throughout the project.

 ## Compatibility